Skip to main content

 Google

-More importantly, users will also be able to specify not only the style of picture, but also dictate the aspect ratio.
+More importantly, users will also be able to specify not only the style of picture but also dictate the aspect ratio.
 To create images, just follow this path: Insert > Cover image > Help me create an image

-This feature has already started to roll out for business and education Gemini users, and folks paying for the Google One AI Premium subscription plan.
+This feature has already started to roll out for business and education Gemini users, plus folks paying for the Google One AI Premium subscription plan.
 On a related note, Google has also finally launched the standalone Gemini app for iPhone users.

-Earlier this week, Google also added support for uploading Docs and Sheets directly from Google Drive, while creating a custom Gem assistant.
+Earlier this week, Google also added support for uploading Docs and Sheets directly from Google Drive while creating a custom Gem assistant.
 The updated list of document and text files now includes “TXT, DOC, DOCX, PDF, RTF, DOT, DOTX, HWP, HWPX, and Google Docs,” says Google.

 Read more